bimalka98/Computer-Vision-and-Image-Processing/README.md

 6. Change the directory to: `C:\Python39\cv\Scripts`

-7. Activate the ai environment: `activate cv`
+7. Activate the cv environment: `activate cv`

 8. Then install the required packages